Sperm Retrieval Procedure in India | Dr. Hrishikesh Pai

 - Multiple sclerosis

 Types of sperm retrieval

-Depending on thorough examination and semen analysis, Dr. Hrishikesh Pai, one of the leading fertility specialist, will decide the most suitable method of sperm retrieval.
+Depending on thorough examination and semen analysis, Dr. Hrishikesh Pai, one of the leading fertility specialists, will decide the most suitable method of sperm retrieval.

 Common procedures of sperm retrieval are: